600.00 Safeguarding Customer Information

 - The University must oversee local and contracted service providers by taking steps

-to select and retain providers that are proven capable of maintaining appropriate
+to select and retain providers that are PCI-DSS compliant.

 - MSU will contractually require service providers to implement and maintain such safeguards;

 - MSU will periodically evaluate, based on results of testing and monitoring, any material changes to the service providers' operations.

 Departments may develop Web pages to accept payment by credit card under the following circumstances: